 Groups and events that involve an affiliation, partnership, or business promotion are allowed on Meetup if the answer to the following question is Yes:

-Does this group or event provide members with a clear and meaningful experience beyond promotion?
+Does this group or event provide members with a clear and meaningful experience beyond brand or business promotion?

 Affiliations are allowed, as long as they do not overshadow the member experience.
-What matters is whether members leave the event or join a group feeling informed, engaged, or satisfied.
+What matters is whether the event or group offers members an experience that informs, engages, or satisfies them.

 Transparency

 Members should be able to understand what a group and its related events are about before attending.
-The nature of them should not come as a surprise to members.
+The nature or purpose of events or groups should not come as a surprise to members.

 Organizers should: